Hackerbio/Firezone-Modded/README.md

-this apk is only for fun not used to farm anyone pls use the apk nicely. thanks - ymfw
+this apk is only for fun not used to harm anyone pls use the apk nicely. thanks - ymfw